PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 protobuf stub's ambiguous `type[In]` inference from the central lowerer without changing supported Constant attribute forms.
 Production remains unchanged at this characterization checkpoint.

+`op_families.constant.lower_constant_node()` now owns the tensor-valued Constant path.
+The central node loop retains only the op-type guard, one typed call with `node` and `ctx`, and `continue`.
+The owner uses an explicit `onnx.AttributeProto` cast before reading `name` or `t`, removing the protobuf stub ambiguity that Pylance reported in the central lowerer.

+The extraction preserves new-tensor creation, in-place placeholder replacement, legacy collision renaming, constants-map updates, dtype and shape/signature normalization, provenance, the absence of a ModelIR operator, and the exact missing tensor-`value` error.
+It deliberately does not add other ONNX Constant attribute encodings or change registry dispatch.
+Focused owner and contract coverage plus the core/architecture/TensorFlow-boundary gate are green.